matthewaubert/matthewaubert/README.md

 ## About Me

-I'm currently working on a career shift into full-stack web development, using <a href="https://www.theodinproject.com/">The Odin Project</a> curriculum to guide me.
+Self-taught full-stack web developer.
+(Thank you to <a href="https://www.theodinproject.com/">The Odin Project</a>!)
 Previously I've been a graphic designer and a custom metalworker/blacksmith.

-In my personal time I love traveling, hiking and backpacking, landscape and wildlife photography, listening to and playing music, and reading.
+In my personal time I love to pursue my various interests: traveling, hiking and backpacking, learning languages, landscape and wildlife photography, listening to and playing music, and reading.

 You can reach me at matthewraubert@gmail.com